Last updated in November 2020

 Cheapest way to travel in Europe: By bus

 Trains are generally a fast but expensive mode of transport.
+Thus, they may not be the cheapest way to travel in Europe on first glance.
 But this is not true for all countries.
 Switzerland, for example, offers a Travel Pass that can make your train journey considerably cheaper.

 Interrail is a European travel program that allows you to use trains in 33 countries for a flat rate.
 The travel period ranges from three days to three months and you can even bring your children (aged 11 or younger) with you.
 You have two options: